 How to Read Your Credit Card Statement

-The end of the month means it’s time to pay your credit card bill.
-You skim your credit card statement for the total balance.
+When it’s time to pay your credit card bill, you skim your credit card statement for the total balance.
 You check the damage.

 Ouch.
 Why do you owe so much?

-Those other numbers might be a clue — if only you knew what they meant.
+Those other numbers might be a clue, the percentages, the financial terms — if only you knew what they meant.
 The percentages.
 The financial terms.
 The barrage of information is overwhelming.

 Sample credit card statement